 • Women with gestational diabetes are also at increased risk of having type 2 diabetes after the pregnancy.

-Treatment for Gestational Diabetes – How BeatO Can Help
+Treatment – How BeatO Can Help

 Keeping a close watch on your blood sugar levels is the key requirement for maintaining healthy readings.
 Use a compact glucometer like BeatO smartphone glucometer to take regular readings even when you are on the go.
 The BeatO glucometer syncs your readings with the BeatO app and instantly connects you to a diabetes educator.